Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

 ### Redis

+Debian 6.0 stable repositories have an older version of Redis.
+If you are running Debian Testing, you can use the repository:

+        sudo apt-get install redis-server

+Otherwise, you can get the newer version directly.
 If you're running a 64-bit system, run:

         wget http://ftp.us.debian.org/debian/pool/main/r/redis/redis-server_2.2.5-1_amd64.deb